Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 I’m very much a “dump cook” meaning I don’t measure for any of these so don’t overthink it.
 Experiment and have fun.
-Each of these recipes are incredibly forgiving.
+Each of these recipes is incredibly forgiving.

 Homemade veggie broth